Research Coordination in the Rainforest

 Details on arrival

-You are welcome to join us at any time of year, and we ask for a minimum of three months, although six is better.
+You are welcome to join us at any time of year, as we ask for a minimum of 1 month - although we're confident that you'll find that isn't nearly enough!
 We have two seasons - the rainy season and the dry (less rainy) season.
-Normally the rains come in October November and last through May.
-Daytime temperatures will be in the range 25C - 35C with cooler nights (22C - 26C).
-This is the season for planting trees and the rainforest is alive with activity.
+Usually, the rains come in October and November and last through May.
+Daytime temperatures can be in the range of 25C-35C with cooler nights (22C - 26C).
+The rainforest is alive with activity during this time.
+Tree planting activity usually takes place between November and January.
 Mornings are usually clear and if there's rain on the way it will cloud over as the day goes on, with rain and sometimes thunder in the afternoon.
-After a short sharp storm, the sun will often reappear, and although you may get wet you won't get cold!
+After a short sharp storm, the sun will often reappear, and although you may get wet you won't get too cold!
+Don’t forget your waterproof jacket!

 The rainy season is the time to visit local farms and plant trees alongside the farm families, local schoolkids and volunteers, and anyone who is within reach.
-By contrast the dry season is cooler - temperatures can drop to around 10C at night and you'll need a fleece.
-Day time temperatures are normally around 23C-28C and this is the season to monitor last year's plantings, hop on the school bus and visit local schools to share your language and culture, help in the forest nursery and on the agroecology plots, harvest (and sample) our delicious coffee, and get involved in year round projects such as maintaining the forest trails, updating the photo library, making videos and helping out with NGO tasks such as marketing and fundraising, and hosting school visits and workshops.
+By contrast, the dry season is cooler - temperatures can drop to around 10C at night and you'll need a fleece.
+Daytime temperatures are usually around 23C-28C and this is the season to monitor last year's plantings, hop on the school bus and visit local schools to share your language and culture, help in the forest nursery and on the agroecology plots, harvest (and sample) our delicious coffee, and get involved in year-round projects such as maintaining the forest trails, updating the photo library, making videos and helping out with NGO tasks such as marketing and fundraising, and hosting school visits and workshops.

 Availability